Featured in Science Digest #171

-Weekly rapamycin did not enhance exercise gains in older adults and may even have limited overall functional improvements.
+Weekly rapamycin did not enhance exercise gains in older adults and may have limited overall functional improvements.
+Digest

 doi.org

-Exercise is one of the most effective ways to preserve physical function with age, but researchers are also testing whether drugs that target aging-related pathways can complement the body's adaptations to exercise.
-An exploratory trial tested whether sirolimus, also called rapamycin, could be timed around exercise in a way that supports function in older adults.
+Exercise is one of the most effective ways to preserve physical function with age, but researchers are also interested in whether drugs that target aging-related pathways can complement the body's adaptations to exercise.
+An exploratory clinical trial tested whether sirolimus, also called rapamycin, could be timed around exercise in a way that supports function in older adults.

 Digest email preview

-The study was a randomized, double-blind, placebo-controlled trial in 40 sedentary adults aged 65 to 85.
+The study included 40 sedentary adults aged 65 to 85.
 Participants completed a 13-week home exercise program involving stationary cycling and chair stands (repeated sit-to-stand movements from a chair performed for 30 seconds) three times per week.
-They were assigned to receive either sirolimus, 6 milligrams once weekly, or a matched placebo, with the dose taken about 24 hours after the final weekly exercise session.
-Researchers measured chair-stand performance as the main outcome, along with grip strength, 6-minute walk distance, quality of life, C-reactive protein (CRP, a marker of inflammation), DNA methylation-based epigenetic age measures (estimates of biological age based on chemical tags on DNA), routine blood tests to monitor organ function, and adverse events.
+They were assigned to receive either sirolimus (6 milligrams once weekly) or a matched placebo, with the dose taken about 24 hours after the final weekly exercise session.
+Researchers measured chair-stand performance as the main outcome, along with other measures of physical function and quality of life, C-reactive protein (CRP, a marker of inflammation), epigenetic age measures (estimates of biological age based on chemical tags on DNA), routine safety blood tests, and adverse events.

-• Both groups improved on the 30-second chair-stand test, but the sirolimus group tended to improve less, by about 2 fewer repetitions on average compared with placebo.
-This difference was too small and uncertain in the main analysis to know if it was real or just due to chance.
+• Both groups improved on the 30-second chair-stand test, but the sirolimus group tended to improve less than placebo, by about 2 repetitions on average.

-• In follow-up analyses that focused on participants who completed the study or closely followed the protocol, the gap became clearer.
-The sirolimus group performed about 2.5 to 3.4 fewer chair stands than the placebo group, and these differences clearly favored placebo.
+• In additional analyses that focused only on participants with complete data or those who closely followed the protocol, the gap became clearer and more consistent.
+The sirolimus group performed about 2.5 to 3.4 fewer chair stands than the placebo group.

-• Other measures of physical function showed a similar pattern, with small differences favoring placebo, but none were strong enough to show a clear effect between groups.
-Grip strength was about 1.19 kg lower and walking distance about 4.87 meters shorter in the sirolimus group, while physical and mental quality-of-life scores also showed small differences.
+• Other measures of physical function showed a similar tendency.
+Grip strength was about 1.19 kg lower and walking distance about 4.9 meters shorter in the sirolimus group, while physical and mental quality-of-life scores also showed small differences favoring placebo.

 • At least one adverse event was reported by 85% of participants in both groups.
 Even so, the sirolimus group had more adverse events overall (99 vs. 63), and more events the study team rated as possibly or probably treatment-related (35% vs. 15%).